bouncepaw/telegraphrb/README.md

 Telegraph.create_account params
 ```

+Note that this behavior may change because this wrapper is under development.

 ## Contributing

 Fork and write anything you want.
 Then do a pull request, maybe I will accept it.
 Try to follow my code style.
+And yes, I am still developing.